sandeep-ps/DeeperHistReg/README.md

 # Acknowledgements

-This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 945358.
+This project has received partial funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 945358.
 This Joint Undertaking receives support from the European Union's Horizon 2020 research and innovation program and EFPIA, Belgium (www.imi.europe.eu).

 We gratefully acknowledge Poland’s high-performance computing infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2023/016239.